sBaildon/sbaildon.com/content/writings/irl_pos/index.md

 In the end we had a successful day.
 The weather turned out perfect, and the parks were packed as we had hoped.
 We sold choripan, made friends, and brought more attention to our brand.
 Our PoS solution worked wonderfully, even turning a few  heads when people expected us to be a cash-only operation.

-## Extra
+## One last thing

 We actually went a step further and set up Stripe webhooks with Zapier and Slack for real-time notifications, but in the end they weren't useful for us.
-The landing page was enough for us to know if we should hand over the goods.
+The landing page was enough confirmation to hand over the goods.